-In the world of access control, a mobile credential allows you to authenticate your smartphone and use it as your key to access the office.
-This is similar to how ApplePay or AndroidPay allows your phone to act as payment device.
+In the world of access control, a mobile credential allows you to authenticate with your smartphone and use it as your key to access the office.
+This is similar to how ApplePay or AndroidPay allows your phone to act as a payment device.

+Mobile credentials have disrupted the legacy access world, making it more convenient and secure for people to get where they need to go.
+Plus, with more business technology moving to cloud platforms and IoT connectivity, mobile credentials are well-positioned to fit into a modern security strategy.
 With everything trending towards mobile, it’s no surprise that a recent study by Gartner suggests that 20% of organizations will use smartphones in place of traditional physical access cards over the course of the next year.

-You can enable 2FA (Two Factor Authentication) so that a user needs biometrics to unlock their phone via thumbprint or FaceID in order to use their mobile credential.
+For areas that require higher levels of security, you can enable 2FA (Two Factor Authentication) so that a user needs biometrics to unlock their phone via thumbprint or FaceID in order to use their mobile credential.

 All phone communication with Openpath’s readers are fully encrypted, end-to-end, without any dependence on the security of the underlying wireless protocols.

 All communication with the cloud is encrypted end-to-end with strong public key cryptography and mutual authentication.

 Employees are less likely to lose their phone versus a key card, plus they know immediately when that happens.

 In the event that a phone is lost, the credential is immediately revoked and automatically reinstated when the user logs in from his/her new phone.